Business for 75%: Corporate Carbon Group calls for strong 2035 climate target

 Corporate Carbon joins call for +75% target by 2035.

 The Australian government will soon decide on its 2035 emissions reduction target guided by the Climate Change Authority’s recommendation of a 65–75% reduction on 2005 levels.
-With the deadline fast approaching, Corporate Carbon Group has joined a coalition of leading Australian businesses in an open letter urging the Government to commit to at least 75% below 2005 levels by 2035.
+With the deadline fast approaching, Corporate Carbon Group has joined a coalition of leading Australian businesses in an open letter urging the government to commit to at least 75% below 2005 levels by 2035.

 “As business leaders we want our industries to prosper now and into the future.
 We share responsibility with government for building a strong, competitive and sustainable economy for Australia,” the letter states.
 “To do that, we need clear and credible targets for carbon emissions – a +75% target creates the clarity, credibility and confidence business needs to invest in and achieve economic strength.”